Kernel methods for detecting coherent structures in dynamical data: Kernel CCA and coherent sets

 Since the inverses of the covariance operators in general do not exist, the regularized versions $(\cov[XX] + \varepsilon \idop)^{-1}$ and $(\cov[YY] + \varepsilon \idop)^{-1}$ (cf.~Section~\ref{ssec:Kernel_transfer_operators}) are also typically used in the context of CCA\cite{Fukumizu07:KCCA}.
 Solving the first equation in \eqref{eq:KCCA-eig-full} for $ g $ and inserting it into the second equation, this results in

 Comparing this with the aforementioned transfer operator representations \eqref{eq:KTOs}, $ (\cov[XX] + \varepsilon \idop)^{-1} \cov[XY] $ can be interpreted as an approximation of the kernel Koopman operator, and $ (\cov[YY] + \varepsilon \idop)^{-1} \cov[YX] $ as a kernel Koopman operator where now the roles of $ X $ and $ Y $ are reversed or as a reweighted Perron--Frobenius operator.
 The composition of these operators corresponds to a push-forward and subsequent pull-back of a density $ f $.
 Eigenfunctions of the operator whose associated eigenvalues are close to one thus remain nearly unchanged under the forward-backward dynamics.
-This is closely related to the notion of \emph{coherence} and will be discussed in Section~\ref{ssec:Relationships between kernel CCA and transfer operators}.
+This is closely related to the notion of \emph{coherence} as introduced in Refs.~\onlinecite{FrSaMo10:coherent, Froyland13:coherent} and will be discussed in Section~\ref{ssec:Relationships between kernel CCA and transfer operators}.

 \begin{lemma} Replacing the covariance and cross-covariance operators by their empirical estimates, the eigenvalue problem~\eqref{eq:KCCA-eig-reduced} can be written as

 with $ B = (\gram[XX] + n \varepsilon \id)^{-1} (\gram[YY] + n \varepsilon \id)^{-1} \gram[YY] $. \end{lemma}